World-scale production | World-class safety, technology & logistics

-GCA is owned by Starwood Energy Group, a privately held investor in energy-related assets and infrastructure projects, and Mabanaft GmbH, a global commodity trader, logistics manager and specialist in refrigerated natural gas liquids and chemicals.
+GCA is owned by Lotus Infrastructure Partners, a privately held investor in energy-related assets and infrastructure projects, and Mabanaft GmbH, a global commodity trader, logistics manager and specialist in refrigerated natural gas liquids and chemicals.

 Using industry-leading and proven technology, the facility will be the world’s largest single-train ammonia synthesis loop and will set new standards in the safe and efficient production, handling and storage of ammonia.

 The facility will have a production capacity of approximately 1.3 million tons of ammonia per year.
 Construction will begin in early 2020 with commissioning expected in 2023.

 We will produce liquid ammonia from hydrogen and nitrogen gases to supply domestic and international agricultural fertilizer and specialty chemical markets.
 Nitrogen-based fertilizers are widely used to improve crop production and yields to feed the world’s growing population.
 No solid high-nitrogen fertilizer will be produced onsite.

 Located within the Texas City industrial complex, the site offers advantageous logistics with deep-water access and pipeline connectivity to provide anhydrous ammonia in the U.S. and around the world.

 Advario will manage the loading of marine gas vessels at the project’s dock.